nette-intellij/intellij-neon/development.md

 # Development
-This page contains explains how to compile the plugin, how it works and how to contribute to it.
-You may also have a look at some interesting [external articles](https://github.com/juzna/intellij-neon/blob/master/links.md)
+This page contains explains how to compile the plugin, how it works and how to contribute to it. at some interesting [external articles](https://github.com/juzna/intellij-neon/blob/master/links.md)

 (Note I'm not a super cool Java expert, so some things may not be absolutely correct.
 If you know a better way, please fix